mazinweb/Quizphp/PHPQuiz3/README.md

-# SimplePHPQuiz
+# PHPQuiz
 Simple php using MySql
-This Project is no longer maintained.
+This Project is free php quiz project.
 Feel free to use as is or for references.
-I no longer maintain or support this Project.